72 Hours (Golden Girls): Plot

-While the girls are preparing for a wetlands fundraiser, Rose panics when she receives a letter from St. Luke's Hospital informing her that a blood transfusion she received six years ago during a cholecystectomy may have contained HIV antibodies, and that she needs to have an HIV test done.
-When Rose arrives at the hospital for her test, she gives the receptionist (Peggy Walton-Walker) Dorothy's name after being encouraged to give a false name.
-While sitting in the waiting room, Blanche tells Rose that she isn't alone because she has also been tested for HIV.
-After the test, Rose's level of fear is heightened when the doctor (Tony Carreiro) tells her that she must return to the hospital in three days for her test results (hence the episode's title).
+While the girls prepare for a wetlands fundraiser, Rose receives a letter from St. Luke's Hospital stating that a blood transfusion she received six years earlier during gallbladder surgery may have contained HIV antibodies.
+The letter advises her to be tested.
+Alarmed, Rose goes to the hospital with Dorothy and Blanche.
+At reception, she gives Dorothy's name after being encouraged to use a false one to avoid stigma.
+In the waiting room, Blanche reassures Rose by telling her she has been tested for HIV in the past as well.
+After Rose is tested, the doctor tells her she must return in three days for the results.